-What Should Do if You Own Property Outside of the U.S.?
+What Should You Do if You Own Property Outside the U.S.?

 A good U.S. estate planning attorney will recognize that foreign property you own or will inherit will very well need to be addressed outside of your U.S.-based estate plan.
 Therefore, you will need to meet with an attorney or another legal representative who is familiar with the probate, trust, estate and tax laws of the foreign country where you own property.

 It will allow you to determine if your U.S.-based estate plan will, in fact, pass muster in the foreign country or if you will need to create a separate will and other legal documents in the foreign country to address the final distribution of your foreign assets.